regulad/PepperCord/README.md

 * `PEPPERCORD_DB_NAME`: Name of the primary database.
 Default is `peppercord`.
 * `PEPPERCORD_PREFIX`: Command prefix.
 Default is `?`.
 * `PEPPERCORD_WEB`: Website used in some commands.
 Default is `https://www.regulad.xyz/PepperCord`.
+* `PEPPERCORD_WEBHOOK`: Optional.
+A link to a Discord webhook for logging.

 # Extending